Frequently Asked Questions

 Memberships expire one year (12 months) from registration.

-It is up to the player to maintain your membership in good standing and know your expiration date.
+It is up to the player to maintain their membership and remain in good standing while knowing your expiration date.

-Players caught playing with an expired or no membership will be removed from a facility as their not active members and not eligible to play.
+Players caught playing with an expired or no membership will be removed from a event as their not active members and not eligible to play.

 Proof of Membership

-Players that don't have their proof of VBLI Member (temporary ID card or PayPal Receipt) at the event will be required to purchase a new one.
+Players that don't have their proof of VBLI Member at the event will be required to purchase a new one.